 In this recipe, Italian Meatballs in Tomato Sauce, the meatballs are cooked in the tomato sauce.
 Following the Italian line of thought, the meatballs are rolled in flour before cooking.
 This produces a rich thick sauce served on the plate without needing pasta.
 After tasting these you will understand, why all the fuss.

 Notes on Ingredients

-Although qualities are given in the recipe, it is safe to say almost any amount given could be considered according “to taste”.
-Consideration should be given to what side dishes are to be served, what wine will be served or for that matter the weather.
-Is a warming winter dish needed, or a lighter summer dish for dining al fresco or as the Italians would really say all’aperto?
+Although quantities are given in the recipe, it is safe to say almost the amount of any ingredient listed could be considered according “to taste”.
+Consideration should be given to what side dishes are to be served, what wine will be served, or for that matter the weather.
+Is a warming winter dish needed, or a light summer dish for dining al fresco or as the Italians would really say all’aperto?